 When writing many JDs, it’s easy to let a few grammatical and spelling errors into your work.
 But with the help of editing software like Grammarly, having lousy grammar and spelling is now a thing of the past.

-While checking your grammar and spelling, you should check your text for readability (or how well your audience understands your text) using the free software Hemmingway.
+While checking your grammar and spelling, you should check your text for readability (or how well your audience understands your text) using the free software Hemingway.
 A good rule of thumb when writing for the general public is to aim for a readability score of 8 or below.

 Spice up your job descriptions